 The Preliminary design concept includes: Intake meeting, site survey, measurements (if needed) and photos.
-Collect some inspirational pics from your client.
-The best way to collect inspirational photos is for the client to upload and share using Google Docs, Pinterest or Houzz.
+Collect some inspirational pictures from your client.
+The best way to collect inspirational photos is to have the client upload and share using Google Docs, Pinterest or Houzz.
 Unquestionably, it’s the getting to know you process.
 Ask the client to provide floor plans if available.

 Next, discuss design concept and budget.
 All lines of communication are open, never assume, when in doubt, consider calling to clarify.

-Lastly, a tabletop presentation of preliminary selections, such as, finishes, window treatment, lighting fixtures, decorative items, and accessories will be reviewed with the client.
-After approval we are prepared to roll into Phase II.
+Lastly, a tabletop presentation with preliminary selections, such as, finishes, window treatment, lighting fixtures, decorative items, and accessories are presented to the client.
+After approval, prepare to roll into Phase II.

 Tidbit: I REPEAT, All lines of communication are open, never assume, when in doubt consider calling to clarify.